TuDo-Makerspace/Dampflog/README.md

 ![Power stage](docs/power_stage.png)

-I found it a little odd, but the circuit takes a AC voltage as input.
-I suppose this was chosen to be compatible with "Märklin" model train tracks, which unlike their competitors use AC voltage.
-Sources claim this voltage ranges from 16 to 24V.
-I am no expert in model trains, however I did coincidentally come in contact someone who knew a thing or two about model trains and they explained me that the whole AC voltage thing is a quirk of Märklin.
+I found it somewhat peculiar that the circuit operates on AC voltage as its input.
+It appears this choice was made to ensure compatibility with "Märklin" model train tracks, which, in contrast to their competitors, rely on AC voltage.
+According to various sources, this voltage typically falls within the range of 16 to 24 volts.
+While I'm no expert in model trains, I did have the fortunate opportunity to recently talk with someone knowledgeable in the field.
+They explained me that this unique reliance on AC voltage is a rather quirky characteristic of Märklin model trains.

-Anyways, back to the circuit.
-The AC voltage is rectified by a full bridge rectifier (D1-D4) and then filtered by a 100uF capacitor (C12).
-The smoothed voltage is then regulted down to 12V by a 7812 linear regulator (IC1).
-The 12V are then used to power the rest of the circuit.
+Now, returning to the circuit itself: the AC voltage first passes through a full bridge rectifier (D1-D4) to convert it into a pulsating DC signal.
+Subsequently, this signal is smoothed out by a 100uF capacitor (C12).
+The stabilized voltage is then further regulated down to a consistent 12 volts via a 7812 linear regulator (IC1).
+This 12-volt output is then used as the supply voltage to power the remaining components of the circuit.

-For my intents and purposes, the whole power section was not needed.
-I simply used a 12V DC power supply and connected it directly to the 12V rail.
+For my intents and purposes the whole power section was not needed.
+Instead, I simply used a 12V DC power supply and connected it directly to the 12V rail.

 #### 2. Trigger/Gate circuit

-One symbol in the schematic that quickly caught my attention was the NE555 timer IC.
-Initially I assumed that it is responsible for the tone generation, however it is actually operated in [monostable/one-shot mode](https://fulmanski.pl/tutorials/electronics/introduction/555-2/#basic_example_monostable) to generate a temporary gate signal.
-The gate signal is used to trigger the oscillator and amplifier.
-Its duration is configured by the potentiometer P2.
-The duration can range anywhere from 1 - 10 seconds depending on the potentiometer setting.
-To trigger the gate signal, the switch marked with the text "Start" must be closed which will pull down the trigger input of the NE555.
-This will cause the NE555 to output a high signal for the configured duration at the output pin 3, which in return forward biases the transistor T3.
-Since the collector of T3 is connected to the base of T2, T2 will will now be reverse biased.
-By default, T2 is forward biased by the pull-up resistor R4, which pulls the feedback path of the Oscillotr to low and thus prevents it from outputting a tone.
-When T2 is reverse biased, the feedback path is no longer pulled down and the oscillator is free to oscillate and thus synthesize a tone.
+As I delved into the schematic, one symbol immediately captured my attention: the NE555 timer IC.
+At first glance, I presumed it might be responsible for generating the tone itself, but I quickly discovered that it operates in monostable/one-shot mode to generate a temporary gate signal.
+This gate signal serves as the trigger the oscillator.
+Its duration is adjustable via potentiometer P2, allowing for a range spanning 1 to 10 seconds based on the potentiometer's setting.

+To initiate the gate signal, one must close the switch labeled "Start," which in turn pulls down the trigger input of the NE555.
+This action prompts the NE555 to produce a high signal at output pin 3, sustaining it for the preconfigured duration.
+This signal subsequently forward-biases transistor T3.
+Since the collector of T3 is connected to the base of T2, T2 is reverse-biased as a result.
+If no gate signal is present (ie. by default), T2 is forward-biased via the pull-up resistor R4, which keeps the feedback path of the oscillator grounded, preventing it from generating any tone.
+With T2 in a reverse-biased state, the feedback path is no longer held down, enabling the oscillator to oscillate freely and synthesize the desired tone.

 #### 3. Oscillator

-The oscillator is the heart of the circuit and hence perhaps also the most complex part of the circuit.
-It somewhat resembles an OP-AMP (In this case an LM741) relaxation oscillator with a couple of quirks.
-Firstly, the positive feedback path is AC coupled via C1, and C2.
-Secondly, and this is what makes the circuit so interesting, the feedback path contains an NPN transistor T1 which is configured in a very atypical and quirky way, that is in diode configuration with it's emitter attached to the more positive rail, to feed noise into the feedback path.
-If that wasn't odd enough, the op-amp output is also coupled to the "Offset Null" pin of the op-amp via capacitor C7.
-The purpose of the transistor T1, as well as the Offset Null feedback is to induce noise into the feedback path by causing slight shifts in the oscillators frequency.
-This is what gives the circuit its characteristic "steam locomotive" sound.
-As mentioned, the rest of the circuit resembles am OP-AMP relaxation oscillator.
-The frequency of the oscillator can be adjusted via the potentiometer P1 which pulls down the propagated through the positive feedback path.
-On the inverting input of the OP-AMP, a triangle wave is formed due to the RC circuit formed by R8 and C6.
-The smaller the resistance of P1, the lower the voltage that is propagated through the positive feedback path.
-This in turn means the triangle wave at the non-inverting input can "catch up" the voltage at the inverting input faster, which in turn increases the frequency of the oscillator.
-At some resistance, P1, the porpagated voltage is so low enouhg that the oscillation stabilizes.
-During this operation, only the sound generated by the noise feedback path is audible, which can only be described as eery and perhaps even a little creepy.
-A recording of this sound can be found [here](https://soundcloud.com/user-631734174/bc548-diode-configuration-noise).
-Another interesting side effect of stabilizing the oscillator is that it experiences hysteriesys due to it's schmitt-trigger like positive feedback.
-As a result, the potentiometer P1 must be turned a futher back to restart the oscillation.
+Within this circuit, the oscillator assumes the role of its pulsating core, arguably the most important part of the entire circuit.
+It somewhat resembles a relaxation oscillator built around an LM741 operational amplifier (OP-AMP), albeit with a distinct set of quirks that give it its unique character.

+Firstly, the positive feedback loop takes an unusual turn as it's AC-coupled via capacitors C1 and C2.
+Further, what sets this oscillator apart and makes it particularly fascinating, is the inclusion of an NPN transistor, T1 within the feedback path.
+This transistor operates in a rather atypical diode configuration, with its emitter connected to the more positive rail.
+Its role?
+To introduce a subtle touch of chaos by injecting noise into the feedback path.
+But wait, there's more.
+The op-amp's output is also coupled to the "Offset Null" pin via capacitor C7, further contributing to the circuit's distinctive noisy sound.
+The noise injected into the feedback path causes subtle changes in the oscillator's frequency.
+This is precisely what gives this PCB its steam locomotive" sound.
+The rest of the circuit aligns more closely with a standard OP-AMP relaxation oscillator.

+The frequency of this oscillator is adjustable, thanks to potentiometer P1, which defines the voltage propagated through the positive feedback pathway.
+On the inverting input of the OP-AMP, an RC circuit formed by R8 and C6 generates a triangular waveform.
+When P1's resistance decreases, the voltage in the positive feedback path decreases as well.
+Consequently, the triangular wave at the non-inverting input catches up to the inverting input faster, escalating the oscillator's frequency.
+When P1 reaches a low-enough resistance, the propagated voltage drops sufficiently low to stabilize the oscillation.
+In this state, only the eerie and somewhat spooky sound produced by the noise feedback path remains audible.
+You can listen to a recording of this peculiar sound [here](https://soundcloud.com/user-631734174/bc548-diode-configuration-noise).

+An interesting side effect of this stabilization is that the oscillator experiences hysteriesys due to it's schmitt-trigger like positive feedback.
+Consequently, P1 must be turned further back to retrigger the oscillation.

-In total, this oscillator offers a frequency range of approximately 116Hz (inf resistance) to 700Hz (point of stabilization).
-That's about 2.5 octaves of range (A#2 - F5).
+In total, the oscillator offers a frequency spectrum spanning approximately 116Hz (at infinite resistance) to 700Hz (at the point of stabilization).
+This equates to roughly 2.5 octaves of range, covering pitches from A#2 to F5.

-Below are a couple of screenshots of LTSpice simulations to illustrate the behaviour of the oscillator.
+Below are a couple of screenshots of LTSpice simulations to further illustrate the behaviour of the oscillator.

 LT SPICE STUFF HERE

-One thing that is very important to know is that the frequency vs P1 behaivour experiences a rather inverse multiplicative behaviour.
-At low resistances (high frequencies), the frequency experiences very fast changes with small changes in P1.
-At high resistances (low frequencies), the frequency experiences very slow changes with small changes in P1.
-For well-tampered pitch, this behaivour should be exponential and as we'll see this was a major issue later when attempting to implement 1V/Octave pitch control.
+A crucial aspect of this circuit: The relationship between frequency and the potentiometer P1 follows an inversely multiplicative response.
+At lower resistances (corresponding to higher frequencies), even slight adjustments to P1 produce rapid frequency shifts.
+In contrast, at higher resistances (corresponding to lower frequencies), making similar changes to P1 yields only slight changes in frequency.
+Ideally, for precise pitch control, we would expect this behavior to be exponential.
+This characteristic became a significant challenge when attempting to implement 1V/Octave pitch control, as we will explore later.

+GRAPH HERE

-Another interesting property of the LM741 is that higher frequencies experience a low-pass behaivour.
-In lower frequencies we get a more square-ish output, in higher frequencies we get a more triangle-ish output.
-This is likely due to the slew rate of the LM741 and actually adds some nice character to the sound.
+Additionally, the LM741 exhibits an intersting trait: At higher frequencies, it exhibits a low-pass filtering effect.
+Lower frequencies result in a more square-like output, while higher frequencies manifest as a more triangular waveform.
+This phenomenon can be attributed to the slew rate of the LM741, and it controbutes to a distinctive and appealing character to the resulting sound.

 #### 4. Output Stage/Amplifier

-Truth be told, I am not an expert regarding transistor amplifiers and since the output stage is not really relevant for my project I have not even attempted to inspect it in more detail.
-I'm not entirely sure, but I assume T4 and T5 are there to amplify the voltage of the signal and the complementary push pull amplifier formed by T7 and T6 buffer the current?
-Please correct me if I'm wrong.
+To be honest, I don't possess enough experience in the field of transistor amplifiers, and given that the output stage doesn't directly pertain to my project's objectives, I haven't really delved deeply into its functionality.
+I have a vague suspicion that T4 and T5 might play a role in amplifying the signal voltage, while the complementary push-pull amplifier comprising T7 and T6 might be responsible for current buffering.
+However, as mentioned, I'm not entirely certain so I welcome any corrections or clarifications if I'm off the mark.

 ## Hacking the PCB

-After analyzing the circuit it was time to turn the PCB into a synthesizer.
-Before grabbing my soldering iron I had to think about what features I wanted to add to the PCB to turn it into a synthesizer.
-Here was my initial list of requirements:
+After thoroughly examining the circuit, it was time to transform the PCB into a fully-fledged synthesizer.
+Before I could wield my trusty soldering iron, I needed to formulate a roadmap of the features I wanted to "hack" into the PCB.
+Here's my initial list of requirements:

 - 12V DC Power Input
 - 3.5mm Jack audio output with volume control